Your quintessential guides to Asia and Beyond

 Board the bullet train for the very last time to Sapporo.
 Head to the Clock Tower and Odori Park and in the evening, stop by the Sapporo Beer Museum and enjoy a tasting or two, followed by a farewell dinner.

-Fly to New Zealand, arriving home the following day.
+Fly to New Zealand, arriving home the same or following day.

 We draw from a wide range of hotels on our holidays, each one is chosen to suit the tour you are travelling on meaning your accommodation can range from a smart business hotel in one city to a family run guesthouse in a smaller town.
 Here are some examples of the type of hotel you can expect to find on this tour.